shawnbrown/datatest/docs/how-to/fuzzy-matching.rst

 *approximate string matching* (also called "fuzzy matching").

-When checking mappings or sequences of values, you can allow approximate matches with the :meth:`allowed.fuzzy` acceptance:
+When checking mappings or sequences of values, you can accept approximate matches with the :meth:`allowed.fuzzy` acceptance:

 .. code-block:: python